Conditions for permitting an impermissible medicine

 5.

-Permissibility remains only as long as the illness persists
+Permissibility remains only as long as a valid medical indication persists

 If all five conditions are met → it is permissible to take the medicine even if it contains a haram ingredient or excipient.

 If all five conditions are not met → it may not be permissible to take the medicine.
 It is advisable to seek halal alternatives.
-To understand this further, please scroll down to STEP 2 and continue reading till the end of our guide on: ‘What to do if a medicine contains non-halal ingredients or excipients’.
+To understand this further, please scroll down to STEP 2 and continue reading until the end of our guide on: ‘What to do if a medicine contains ingredients and/or excipients from haram sources‘ link.

-Do not stop taking your medicine(s), change your medicine(s), or change the way you take your medicine(s) without discussing this with the healthcare professional who prescribed it for you
+- Do not stop, delay, change or alter the way you take or use your medicine(s) without first discussing it with the HCP who prescribed or supplied it to you